tbwork/anole-config/README.md

   switch = true

   ```
-  Within the first line, `#env` means properties under this line will be loaded in and only in this enviroment, while `all` means it is suitable for all enviroments.
+  Within the first line, `#env` means the following properties will be loaded in and only in this environment
+  , while `all` means it is suitable for all enviroments.

 ### 3.1 Recursive variable reference